 General Business Credit Enhanced

 This credit includes numerous separate business-related tax credits that are combined to calculate an overall limit based on your tax liability.
 Previously, if the credit you were eligible for exceeded the limit, you could carry the excess back for one year.
 If you still had a credit remaining, you could carry it forward 20 years.
-For 2010 only, the Act now allows eligible small businesses to carry back excess general business credits for up to five years, providing an immediate tax benefit.

 Cell Phones No Longer Considered Listed Property